In this article

 If all three match, the cold storage chain is intact.
 Log the date and outcome.

-If anything fails to match, stop DCA auto-withdraws to that address immediately.
-Common failure causes: derivation path differences between software versions, wrong account index, or a passphrase mismatch.
+If anything fails to match, stop DCA auto-withdraws to that address right away.
+Common failure causes: derivation path differences between software versions, wrong account index, passphrase mismatch.
 Consult vendor documentation for diagnostics:

 - Ledger: support.ledger.com